jaalto/project--emacs-epackage-template/README.rst

 --------------------------------------------

 Say you are the upstream.
-You would like to put your Emacs extensions available as epackages. **You use some other version control system other than Git to manage your code**.
+You would like to put your Emacs extensions available as epackages. **You use version control system other than Git to manage your code**.
 No problem.
 Continue to use what you have.
 Only layer Git on top of it.
 This means that you ínitialize Git on top of your current sources.
 The Git and your exixting VCS